AndresMireles/BacktestingEngine/README.md

 2. Install Jupyter Notebook or Jupyter Lab to interact with the notebooks.
 3. Ensure all dependencies are installed:
    *pip install pandas numpy yfinance pandas_datareader talib*
-4. Select the version of the engine that most fits your needs, select a time range and the stock(s) to baktest.
+4. Select the version of the engine that most fits your needs, select a time range and the stock(s) to backtest.